longfeizhou2016/Dictionary-learning/README.md

 # Dictionary-learning
-A simple example of dictionary learning
+A simple example of dictionary learning</br>
-Main.m  is the main function
+Main.m  is the main function</br>
-Mod.m is the iterator function
+Mod.m is the iterator function</br>
-Omp.m is a simple implementation of the omp method ksvd.m is  a simple implementation of the ksvd method
+Omp.m is a simple implementation of the omp method</br>
+ksvd.m is  a simple implementation of the ksvd method</br>